Ameer004/coinbase-earning-bot/README.md

 # coinbase-earning-bot
-A telegram bot to create a btc earning system through referrals Credits belongs to @MricksXTech owner of telegram channel
+A telegram bot to create a btc earning system through referrals i give Credits to telegram channel
 @TricksXTech